matteoceriscioli/matteoceriscioli.github.io/_pages/about.md

 - **AI Safety** – Ensuring AI makes safe and reliable decisions.

 ## Reviewing
-Reviewer for Behaviormetrika, an international peer-reviewed journal publishing new theoretical and empirical research in data science and statistical modeling.
+Reviewer for **Behaviormetrika**, an international peer-reviewed journal publishing new theoretical and empirical research in data science and statistical modeling.

 ## Publications